diloua/pencil_producer/README.md

  `make`

- When the project is built 2 programs are generated one that is the game itself and the other one that concerns testing.
+ When the project is built 2 programs are generated :
+ `cd pencil_producer/app`

+`.\pencil-producer`

+Launches the game

+ `cd pencil_producer/test`

+ `.\test-pencil-producer`

+Performs 23 test cases and outputs the passed and failed test cases